AY2324S2-CS2103T-W12-2/tp/docs/UserGuide.md

 ### Usage

-Here we will probably have images of modcontacts showing what the command box is, where the data is shown, images ideally should have labels and what not.
+TODO: Here we will probably have images of modcontacts showing what the command box is, where the data is shown, images ideally should have labels and what not.
 Show a sample command usage, maybe add a friend.
 IMAGES.

 ### What is a Command?